How to Fill Out or Complete a W-4

 - Simply answer the questions (with help instructions) and enter the data needed.
 Sign the form and the W-4 will be emailed to you.
 You can also enter the employer's email address and have the form W-4 emailed to them.

 - Monitor the tax withholding via your next paycheck(s) and make W-4 corrections or adjustments as needed.

-Select this tool if you have your 2020 Tax Return on hand or the 2021 Return in 2022.
-Tip: Taxpert.com users find their return(s) is in your My Account - sign in here.
+Select this tool if you have your 2020 or 2021 Tax Return on hand.
+Tip: Taxpert.com users find their return(s) under My Account - sign in here.
 All others can get returns via IRS transcripts (short tax return forms) - see how to get a copy of a tax return.
 Tip: e-file your tax returns at Taxpert.com and W-4 planning will become a lot easier!

 - Follow the W-4 Adjust steps listed on the tool; copy/paste or enter the tax return data and the tool will do the rest.

 - The W-4 Adjust tool will let you adjust your tax withholding before you sign and create your W-4 for the current tax year.
 You will actually know the calculated withholding amount.